wagerfield/onno/packages/onno-react/readme.md

 <Box d={true} p={[false]} />
 ```

-You can pass render functions to `propTypes` as an array _or_ list of arguments:
+Render functions cab be passed to `propTypes` as an array _or_ list of arguments:

 ```js
 import { display, padding, propTypes } from "onno-react"